cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 ## Exploring Buildpack Output

-* How does the running droplet compare to your app directory?
+* _How does the running droplet compare to your app directory?_

-Use `cf ssh static-app` to explore the filesystem of the running application, and observe what additional dependencies the buildpack made available for your app.
+* Use `cf ssh static-app` to explore the filesystem of the running application
+* Observe what additional dependencies the buildpack made available for your app

 ## Scaling with Speed

-Use `cf scale` to scale your static app to 32 instances.
+* Use `cf scale` to scale your static app to 32 instances

-* Why is CF able to scale instances so quickly?
+* _Why is CF able to scale instances so quickly?_

 ### Checking Your Work